 Appealing to every dimension of human nature

-By Carlos Martin-Rios, Assistant Professor of Innovation and Human Resources at EHL and Igor Sekulic, Business Communication Senior Lecturer at Ecole hôtelière de Lausanne
+By Carlos Martin-Rios, Associate Professor at Ecole hôtelière de Lausanne (EHL) and Igor Sekulic, Business Communication Senior Lecturer at Ecole hôtelière de Lausanne

 For luxury hotels, coming up with new ideas for innovation is one of the hardest things.
 However, looking outside the industry, there are some examples of pioneers presenting practical, tangible ideas for overcoming some of the typical barriers to innovative thinking among luxury hoteliers.
 Here are a few examples to look at – and a few recommendations for preparing to address them.